Short Term Rentals in Huntsville & Madison, AL: Buyer’s Guide

-Buying a short-term rental in Madison County can be a smart investment, but only if the property can legally operate as an Airbnb or VRBO.
+Buying a short-term rental in Huntsville or Madison, Alabama, can be a smart investment, but only if the property can legally operate as an Airbnb or VRBO.
 Before you buy, confirm the rules for the exact address, including zoning, licensing, taxes, HOA restrictions, and city or county requirements.

 Short-term rental rules are not the same across North Alabama.
 A property near Redstone Arsenal, Research Park, Town Madison, Hampton Cove, Harvest, or rural Madison County may fall under very different rules depending on whether it is inside Huntsville, inside Madison, or in an unincorporated part of the county.